fire2a/documentacion/docs/qgis-cookbook/README.md

 ### make it writable
-Recommended for machines with a single user, or to share modifications to the environment to all users (explainer gif after)
+Recommended for machines with a single user, or to share modifications to the environment to all users (explainer gif after) Also to integrate a local cplex install with QGIS python environment (see our decision optimization algorithms)

 1. Open QGIS install folder, open the `bin` folder
     - probably: `C:\Program Files\QGIS 3.45.6\bin` (adjust version)